 Step 9: Slice and delight yourself with the amazing bread you just made.

 It makes you feel like a cave-man style magician, doesn’t it?
 I take powders and water.
 I mix.
-I make bread. 🙂
+And voila- bread. 🙂

 Below is the quick reference-sheet version with ingredient list and VERY quick, bullet pointed instructions for those of you who work better that way.